Welcome to today's edition of the Rush 24-7 podcast.

 That's what McNabb said.

-Um and there's something everybody's forgetting about this.
+And there's something everybody's forgetting about this.

-I'm I'm stunned that everybody's forgetting it.
+I'm stunned that everybody's forgetting it.

 Owens didn't say that.

-Owens did he was being interviewed by uh by Michael Irvin.
+He was being interviewed by Michael Irvin.

-Now clearly Owens trying to get under McNabb's skin, but he didn't bring it up.
+Now, clearly, Owens' trying to get under McNabb's skin, but he didn't bring it up.

-Michael Irvin brought up the and of course, who is it that's making race out of all this?
+Michael Irvin brought up the, and of course, who is it that's making race out of all this?

-ESPN and McNabb.
+ESPN and McNab.

-Owen suggested nothing.
+Owens suggested nothing.

-It's just it's it's this is laughable to me.
+It's just, this is laughable to me.

 I mean, ESPN bringing up race, McNabb bringing up race, Owens sort of subtly involving race by deigning to answer the question.